Estella Atekwana: Biography

-Research interests
+Research

+While working toward their goal, a team of geophysicists including Atekwana set out to Air Force bases to examine the hydrocarbon-contaminated environments.
+The group tested many parts of land in hopes to find hydrocarbon reservoirs, but instead came across something that had never been thoroughly tested or identified, the ground was electrically conductive.
+The only conclusion to be drawn from the data was that electrical conductivity was caused by 'many different things'.
+During this experimental test, Atekwana found that geophysics, geochemistry and biogeochemistry were closely intertwined.
+This led her to establish biogeophysics.

 Atekwana is a pioneer in the multidisciplinary field of Biogeophysics, which uses geophysics to understand the biogeochemical interactions occurring at contaminated sites.
 Atekwana's biogeophysical research investigates the effects of microbial-mediated processes on geological media.
 Some of her research evaluates the utility and resolution of in situ resistivity measurements combined with surface geoelectrical measurements to map contaminant distribution in the subsurface.
 Atekwana also uses the geoelectric and geophysical signatures of contaminated sites to investigate relationships between biological processes and their impact on electrical properties of geologic material.

 Atekwana also uses geophysics to investigate tectonic processes.
 Her geophysical studies reveal crust and upper mantle structures that inform the geodynamic processes associated with incipient rifting of continental crust.
 For example, Atekwana and colleagues show how geophysically imaged pre-existing basement structures in Malawi and Botswana influenced strain localization during early rifting.
 Another case study from the nascent Okavango rift in northwest Botswana provides evidence that pre-existing basement structures control rifting.

-Atekwana is also involved in a project to use smartphones with geophysical sensors to potentially provide a more affordable approach to the acquisition of geophysical data, highlighting the application at academic institutions with limited access to expensive geophysical equipment.
+Atekwana is involved in a project to use smartphones with geophysical sensors to potentially provide a more affordable approach to the acquisition of geophysical data, highlighting the application at academic institutions with limited access to expensive geophysical equipment.

+Works

+Atekwana was involved in the writing of many geoscience journals such as: